The biggest blunder people make when it comes to renters’ insurance is not getting any.

 Storm coverage is a bit of gray area; damage from wind is generally covered, but water that seeps through a roof or wall is generally not.

-If you’re in a ground level or below-grade apartment, however, you typically won’t be covered for any damage from floodwaters or excessive rainfall.
+If you’re in a ground level or below-grade apartment, however, you typically won’t be covered for damage from floods or excessive rain.
 The best approach is to be proactive: Make sure there’s a pathway for water, that drains are kept clear, and any pumps are in working order.
 You might also think about buying flood insurance.

 3. What happens if someone gets hurt in my apartment?

-In addition to providing liability coverage for damage inflicted by you to another apartment (for example, your bath tub or sink overflows and ruins your downstairs neighbor’s new floors), apartment policies cover you for injuries sustained by others inside your apartment, like when your part-time housekeeper slips and breaks a leg on your wet bathroom floor.
+Along with insuring you against damage that your stuff causes to other apartments—such as your bathtub or sink overflowing and ruining your downstairs neighbor’s new floors—the liability portion of your renters insurance covers you for injuries that happen inside your apartment, like when your part-time housekeeper slips and breaks her leg on your wet bathroom floor.

-Also, if you have an employee that works for you 40 hours or more per week, New York State requires that you buy workers compensation and statutory disability insurance.
+Also, if you have an employee that works for you in your apartment 40 hours or more per week, New York State requires that you buy workers compensation and statutory disability insurance.

 It’s worth noting that liability coverage is fairly inexpensive.
 A basic policy typically comes with $100,000 worth of liability coverage; for about another $50 a year, you can raise this limit to $500,000.
 If you have assets you want to protect, this is recommended, as you can be sued personally for damage and personal injury.